AkashIngole/railsfriends/README.md

 Hello, my name is Akash Ingole.

 This is my Ruby on Rails Friends List App!
+You may view the working app at https://myrubyfriends.herokuapp.com/

 You can connect me at https://www.linkedin.com/in/akashingole/